maziac/DeZog/design/Disassembly.md

 If it is new or differs a new disassembly is done.

+# DisassemblyClass

+The DisassemblyClass is derived from the Disassembler (z80dismblr).
+It modifies the behavior to be more suited for DeZog and (interactive) reverse engineering.

+It hooks into the disassembler to change the output:
+- funcAssignLabels: to assign labels for addresses.
+These labels are taken from the Labels instance (which was built from the reverse engineering list file).
+- funcFilterAddresses: removes any line from the disassembly output that is already available in the  reverse engineering list file.
+- funcFormatAddress: Formats the addresses in the output.
+Used to add the bank information to the hex address.

+The DebugAdapter (DebugSessionClass) holds the last stepped PC addresses in 'longPcAddressesHistory'.
+About 20 addresses of last steps.
+As these are PC values it is assured that these are entry points for the disassembler.
+The history is independent of the StepHistory so that is is filled even if StepHistory is not available.
+Also the size can be adjusted independently.
+Size is about 20 entries.
+Before a disassembly is done the list is filtered by current banking, i.e. only addresses are used that ae currently reachable.

+This list of addresses is used for fetching the memory (+100 byte for each address) and past to the disassembly.
+(Note: the disassembly only works on 64k.)

+Breakpoints:
+As the disassembly text changes on each step it is also necessary to remove the breakpoints from the disassembly and to add the adjusted values after the new disassembly is available.

+The new disassembly is not simply added to the vscode disasm.list document as one change as this would result in flickering in vscode.
+To mitigate flickering a diff between old and new disassembly is created and the changes are applied to the vscode disasm.list.

+At the end it is also required to update the decorations for the code coverage info.

 # When to disassemble

 In general a disassembly needs to be done if the underlying memory changes.